AntonSol919/linkspace/homepage/basics.md

 ## The internet of streams

-The current internet we're using is an internet of streams.
+The digital world you know is build on structuring streams of data.
-The internet[^2] attempts to provide a model where: for any two connected devices running any application, there exists a connection to transmit data.
+At its core the internet[^2] attempts to provide a model where:

+For any two connected devices running any application, there exists a connection to transmit data.

 [^2]: TCP/IP - I'll be loose on definitions and oversimplify a lot.
 I don't expect readers to know or care for the details.
 But if you find an incorrect statement shoot me a message.

-It presents a direct line to anyone.

 To do this it uses the following types of packets to transmit data between two devices.